Compare your tipping habits with those of the overall public by visiting Tipping Point, the small town with a big-city feel.

-Test your knowledge of public opinion polling by taking our 10-question quiz.
+Test your civics knowledge by taking our short 6-question quiz.

-Public trust in government remains low.
-Only about one-quarter of Americans say they can trust the government in Washington to do what is right “just about always” (2%) or “most of the time” (22%).
+Public trust in government remains low, as it has for much of the 21st century.
+Only two-in-ten Americans say they trust the government in Washington to do what is right “just about always” (2%) or “most of the time” (19%).

 Key trends in marriage and family life in the United States.

 Test your knowledge of digital topics and terms by taking our nine-question quiz.
 Then, compare your score with knowledge measured among the American public.

 Just 13 UN member countries are currently led by women; in 9 of those 13, the current leader is the country’s first woman head of government.

 Do you know when and where you might encounter artificial intelligence in daily life?
 Take this six-question quiz to find out.

 For more than a decade, Pew Research Center has been tracking global patterns in restrictions on religion – both those imposed by governments and hostilities committed by individuals and social groups.